MathyouMB/website/src/content/articles/how-to-make-code-reviews-less-painful.md

 - Use automated checks to catch low-hanging issues
 - Do a self-review before assigning someone else

 Those are all important — but I want to go deeper.

-This post is about habits that actually move the needle: the ones that reduce back-and-forth, make feedback easier to act on, and help everyone spend more time focused on the **code itself**.

-So here they are — in no particular order:
+Here are my tips in no particular order:

 <br/>